 Back in Australia we lived in tropical Far North Queensland in a large home with a garden and pool.
 We were a short drive from the beach or the rain forest and yet, we left, we wanted to share more of the world with the kids.
-Things have changed, after a year of nomadic travel, we’re now in London, a city dear to our hearts, homeschooling, worldschooling or maybe unschooling, from a lovely one bedroom flat not far from central London.
+After a year of nomadic travel, we returned to London, a city dear to our hearts, homeschooling, worldschooling or maybe unschooling, from a lovely one bedroom flat not far from central London.

 Homeschooling or Home Educating Life in London